-If you do all the above properly, you get a 6.
+If you implement the minimum requirements, and stick to the above rules, you get a 6.
 Implement additional features to obtain additional points (up to a 10).

 Additional grading details:

 - From the base grade of 6, we deduct points for a missing readme, a solution that was not cleaned, a solution that does not compile, or a solution that crashes (1 point for each problem). - One point will be deducted if you worked alone on the assignment. - Up to 1 point will be deducted for an inconsistent coding style. - Up to 1 point will be deducted for code that is not properly commented.